DSC-Capstone/dsc-capstone.github.io/mentors.md

 You're encouraged to set up some type of communication channel for the students in your domain, so that they can more easily discuss the readings and tasks with one another under your guidance.
 Such forums are also useful for fostering a sense of community amongst students in your section.

-**IMPORTANT**{: .label .label-red } If you create a Slack/Discord/Campuswire/EdStem for your section, link it in the [Mentors and Domains](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) sheet.
+**IMPORTANT**{: .label .label-red } If you create a Slack/Discord/Campuswire/EdStem for your section, link it in the [Domains and Mentors](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) sheet.

 ### Office Hours